tri2820/computernetwork/README.md

 # ComputerNetwork
 ComputerNetwork is a decentralized social network built on top of WebTorrent.
-It lets users establish browser-to-browser connections and share posts, files, etc., with each other.
+It enables users to establish browser-to-browser connections to share posts, files, and more.

 ### How It Works
-- Files are stored inside Indexed DB.
+- Files are stored inside IndexedDB.
-- Files are shared via WebTorrent.
+- Files are shared using WebTorrent.
-- Supports a variety of file types: jpeg, mp3, mp4, html, js, etc. (you name it).
+- Supports various file types: jpeg, mp3, mp4, html, js, etc.
-- A user's identity is a private key, randomly generated on the first visit.
+- A user's identity is created with a private key, randomly generated during their first visit.
-- Messages are signed using a private key to prove authenticity.
+- Messages are authenticated by signing them with the user's private key.
-- Nodes in the network keep each other updated by sharing messages with each other.
+- Nodes in the network keep each other updated by exchanging messages.
-- Can work not only over LAN but also over the Internet.
+- Operates over both LAN and the Internet.
-- Can scale globally (?).
+- Scalable on a global level (?)

 Under the hood, ComputerNetwork uses its own protocol, which is a [Torrent BEP-10 extension](https://www.bittorrent.org/beps/bep_0010.html).

 ## How to Try It
-Visit https://computernetwork.io.
-If you are lucky, your node will be connected to strangers' nodes over the Internet.
-Enjoy exploring!
+To try ComputerNetwork, visit https://computernetwork.io.
+You should be able to see posts from peers over the Internet.

-However, if there are only a few active nodes in the network, or if your node is behind a NAT (Network Address Translation), your node might not be able to find other nodes over the Internet.
+Note: If there are few active nodes, or if your node is behind NAT (Network Address Translation), connections over the Internet may not be possible.
+In this case, try the local setup as described below.

-In those cases, you can still try ComputerNetwork _locally_ as follows:
-1. On your browser, visit https://computernetwork.io, this will be node A.
+1. Visit https://computernetwork.io to start node A in your browser.
-2. Open an anonymous tab, visit https://computernetwork.io, this will be node B.
+2. Open an incognito tab, visit https://computernetwork.io for node B.
-3. Check how many peers are connected (at the bottom right), and if A has connected to B.
+3. Check the number of connected peers (bottom right); see if A connected to B.
-4. If you see more than 0 peers, you can start sending/receiving messages.
+4. If A connected to B, begin sending/receiving messages.

 ## Development

+To start development, use the following commands:
 ```shell
 bun i
 bun dev